Dlove891/Surfing_Subreddit_Chatbot/README.md

 ## Overview

+**Please give the bot 20 seconds after submitting the first question to access the HF API properly, then try again!**

 This Surf ChatBot is a full-stack web application that provides surfing-related information and answers questions about surfing.
 It uses a fine-tuned GPT-2 model trained on data from the r/surfing subreddit to generate responses to user queries.
 It is made to be replicated with any subreddit to create your own projects!

 ## Usage

 Visit the deployed application @ https://surf-chatbot-d389c8652967.herokuapp.com/
 Enter your surfing-related question in the input field and click "Get your response" to receive an AI-generated answer.
-**Please give the bot 20 seconds after submitting the first question to boot up, then try again!**

 ## Features